Arrests.Org Texas Recent Arrest at texas.arrests.org 2026

 gettingout.com → · 866-516-0115

-Used by Harris County (Houston) and others for messaging and scheduling.
+Harris County (Houston) primary messaging and visit scheduling.
+App-based — iOS and Android.

 smartjailmail.com →

-• 🪪Valid, unexpired government photo ID required — driver’s license, state ID, passport, military ID
+• Valid unexpired government photo ID required — driver’s license, state ID, passport, military ID, or permanent resident card.
+No exceptions.

-• 👔Dress code: Conservative clothing.
-No shorts above mid-thigh, no tank tops, no see-through clothing, no clothing resembling inmate uniforms
+• Strict dress code — No shorts above mid-thigh, no sleeveless tops, no see-through clothing, no orange or white resembling inmate uniforms.

-• 🚫No phones, cameras, food, or packages allowed inside
+• No phones, cameras, food, drinks, or packages inside the visiting area.
+Lockers at entrance for a small fee.

-• 👶Dallas County: Children under 17 NOT allowed Mon–Fri.
-Weekends only, max 2 children per adult
+• Dallas County: Visitors under 17 are NOT allowed Monday through Friday.
+Weekends only, max 2 minors per adult, birth certificate required.

-For state prison visits, the inmate must request you, and a background check runs on you.
-Registration takes up to 30 days.
-Full rules: TDCJ Victim Services & Visitation →
+TDCJ State Prison Visits: The inmate must request you first, then TDCJ runs a background check — takes up to 30 days.
+Felony convictions may result in denial.
+Full rules: TDCJ Visitation Rules →

-Send Money & Set Up Phone Calls — Texas Jails
+How to Send Money and Set Up Phone Calls in Texas Jails

-Inmates cannot receive cash, and they cannot call you unless their phone account is funded.
-Texas jails use two separate accounts: Commissary (trust fund) for food/hygiene, and Phone Account for outbound calls.
+Inmates cannot receive cash directly.
+And they cannot call you unless their phone account is funded before they dial.
+Texas jails use two completely separate accounts per inmate — a Commissary account (for food and hygiene purchases) and a Phone Account (for outbound calls).
+Putting money in one does not fund the other.

 💳 Access Corrections